We need urgent government investment rule changes to boost UK economy | Jim O’Neill

 And at the same time, drop such petty and arbitrary fiscal rules that magically claim the deficit in five years’ time will be lower.
 This rarely turns out to be the case, because the introduction of the rule has played a much bigger role in constraining the ability of the government to invest itself, or stimulate investment from the private sector, so that growth ends up being too weak to boost revenues.

-The opposition has already declared as part of its mission that it will would give the OBR a stronger mandate.
+The opposition has already declared as part of its mission that it would give the OBR a stronger mandate.
 I encourage them – or indeed any other aspirational leaders – to go one step further and give such credible independent bodies a central role in allowing the country to invest like any normal country should, to help get the country out of this low growth trap.

-Jim O’Neill was commercial secretary to the Treasury under David Cameron, and currently acts as an economic advisor to Rachel Reeves
+Jim O’Neill was commercial secretary to the Treasury under David Cameron, and currently acts as an economic adviser to Rachel Reeves

 Join our commenting forum